Why is "class" spelled this way?

 Step 2: Words Spelt From class

-class= A group or division.
+class= A division or group.

 Step 3: Putting It All Together